 Executive Director

-Dr. Tracy L. Cross holds an endowed chair, the Jody and Layton Smith Professor of Psychology and Gifted Education, and is the Executive Director of the Center for Gifted Education at William & Mary.
+Dr. Tracy L. Cross held the endowed chair, the Jody and Layton Smith Professor of Psychology and Gifted Education and was the Executive Director of the Center for Gifted Education at William & Mary until his retirement in July 2024.

 Previously, he served Ball State University as the George and Frances Ball Distinguished Professor of Gifted Education, the Executive Director of the Center for Gifted Studies and Talent Development, and the Institute for Research on the Psychology of Gifted Students.
 For nine years, he served as the Executive Director of the Indiana Academy for Science, Mathematics, and Humanities, which is a residential high school for intellectually gifted adolescents.